Haletran/42_Hypertube/README.md

 - [x] Setup frontend validation with Zod (to add multiple validators backend and frontend)
 - [ ] Add first_name and last_name to the user
 - [ ] Add show nsfw content option
+- [ ] Make the frontend rules for password and everything else the same in the backend

 ## Setup the Project